Discretization of continuous-time quantum walks via the staggered model with Hamiltonians: Staggered quantum walks with Hamiltonians

 We introduce some of the nomenclature needed along the text.
 We model a quantum walk on a finite graph by associating particle positions with vertices and hopping directions with edges.
 In this fashion, the quantum system is a graph, typically denoted as $X = (V,E)$, where $V$ is the set of vertices and $E \subseteq \binom{V}{2}$ is the set of edges.

-A \textit{tessellation} is a partition of $V$ into cells $C_1,...,C_k$ such that if any two vertices $a$ and $b$ belong to a cell, then $\{a,b\} \in E$.
-Given a tessellation, a unitary operator $H$ is defined by attaching to each cell $C_i$ a unitary vector $u_i$ such that the support of $u_i$ is precisely the set of vertices in $C_i$, and then making
+A \textit{tessellation} is a partition of $V$ into tiles $C_1,...,C_k$ such that if any two vertices $a$ and $b$ belong to a tile, then $\{a,b\} \in E$.
+Given a tessellation, a unitary operator $H$ is defined by attaching to each tile $C_i$ a unitary vector $u_i$ such that the support of $u_i$ is precisely the set of vertices in $C_i$, and then making

 This way, $H$ is forcibly unitary and Hermitian, that is, a reflection operator.

 The staggered quantum walk model proposed in \cite{PortugalSantosFernandesStaggered} consists in defining (at least) two tessellations, say $T_1$ and $T_2$, such that each edge of the graph belongs to at least one of them, along with the unitary vectors associated to each.
 The evolution operator is therefore given by